EpsilonSolutions/netscaler-command-reference/docs/network/vxlan/vxlan.md

 <b>port</b>
 Specifies UDP destination port for VXLAN packets.

+<b>dynamicRouting</b>
+Enable dynamic routing on this VXLAN.

+<b>ipv6DynamicRouting</b>
+Enable all IPv6 dynamic routing protocols on this VXLAN.
+Note: For the ENABLED setting to work, you must configure IPv6 dynamic routing protocols from the VTYSH command line.

 <b>tunnel</b>
 Specifies the name of the configured tunnel to be associated with this VXLAN.